HP5

 Tech-wise, our QuarkXPress Passport was revoked due to Mac lab shortcomings on the part of a ridiculously wealthy establishment, which forced a more visually interesting almagation.
 Support the arts!
 Layout is again geared more toward immediate hand assembly – we learned last time unless halftoned accurately, screens won't photocopy especially well, if at all.
 What a bitch.

-A tedious review section (55 music + 44 print), and more help from our friends – Kress submits another yucky kamic and a neat editorial/ review of 16 Oct 97 re: the intimate connection between his musical career, Primus and ska.
+Tedious review section (55 music + 44 print), but more help from our friends – Kress submits another yucky ka ka comic and a neat editorial/ review of 16 Oct 97 re: the intimate connection between his musical career, Primus and ska.
 Mearns also unearthed the long lost Bim Buff State session of 22 Nov 96 and a new poj esso.
 Wrapped in a cool cover, it went quite well and ushered in a new era.
-Fritz submitted a radio show review of the local piss-poor WITR ska DJ at the time, and the ensuing scandal/ controversy trap won us as much publicity on his airwaves in May '98.
-Those videos are a riot and alleged rival R.I.T. ska kids hated the zine – we got it all on tape.
-Meanwhile back at AQ Video, Kevin Edd made his own broadcast about ska and its effect on him for a class, Fantastic Records management passed it around and somehow we end up with it a week later.
+Fritz submitted a radio review of the local piss-poor WITR ska DJ at the time, and the ensuing controversy/ stunt won us much publicity on airwaves that May.
+Footage is a riot and alleged rival R.I.T. ska kids hated the 'zine – we got it all on tape 5/9/98.
+Meanwhile back at AQ Video, Kevin Edd made his own broadcast about ska and its effect on him for a class, Fantastic Records' management passed it around and we end up with it a week later.

-Delivered the finished #5 to Chris & LTJ at Ska Against Racism Tour on or about April 27 w/Kemuri.
-Mustard Plug came too and were interviewed, but the unplanned no quality shotgun transcript scrawled on an Evian box never made it out of the building, much less to print.
+Hand deliver #5 to Chris & LTJ at Ska Against Racism Tour on or about April 27 w/Kemuri.
+Mustard Plug came too and were interviewed, yet the unplanned no quality shotgun transcript scrawled on an Evian box never made it out of the building, much less to print.
 Embarassing.

-NewMusic May 98 features 'Ska-lastic Aptitude: a cheat sheet to ska's core curriculum'
+NewMusic May 98 'Ska-lastic Aptitude: a cheat sheet to ska's core curriculum'

-Fire in mi wire.
-Spring again, I missed the last big anticipated event at SUNY Brockport to prioritize welds on a 5'x5'x3' insect armature for final May 3.
+Fire in mi wire?
+Spring again, intentionally miss the last big anticipated event at SUNY Brockport to prioritize welds on a 5'x5'x3' insect armature for final May 3.
 That sculpture studio office had a Yellowman cassette though.

 Musical servant 1927-1998: Skatalite/ Supersonic/ Aggrovator / Jamaican sax great Tommy McCook O.M., passes May 5.